 Road Safety Schemes are put forward in to the County’s Priority Assessment System, and if successful, developed and installed by capital funding.

 Gloucestershire Casualty statistics Every year on Gloucestershire’s roads, there are more than 1000 personal injury road traffic accidents, resulting in approximately 1500 casualties.
-The Road Safety Partnership maintains statistics on all personal injury road accident records within the county.
+The Road Safety Team maintains statistics on all personal injury road accident records within the county.
 Gloucestershire...

 Use directional arrows to move around the map and use ‘+’ &’ –‘ to zoom into the particular area you are interested in, you can display either the camera positions or collisions by clicking in the check box adjacent to...

-Within Gloucestershire Road Safety, the Mobile Camera Enforcement Unit is committed to reducing risks to road users caused by vehicles travelling at excessive speeds.
-The mobile speed detection vans operate at over 80 sites across the county and prioritise site...
+Within Gloucestershire Road Safety Team, the Mobile Camera Enforcement Unit is committed to reducing risks to road users caused by vehicles travelling at excessive speeds.
+The mobile speed detection vans operate at over 80 sites across the county and prioritise...

 Fixed Speed Cameras Location Speed Limit Went Live On BRISTOL ROAD BY MORELANDS IND EST. GLOUCESTER Mar 1997 A429 LOWER SLAUGHTER, GLOS Mar 1999 A48 HIGHBANK, MINSTERWORTH, GLOS Apr 1995 A48 WALMORE HILL, MINSTERWORTH, GLOS Apr 1995 EASTERN AVENUE NR...

 What is Road Accident Investigation and Prevention ?
 Every year on Gloucestershire’s roads, there are more than 1000 personal injury road traffic accidents, resulting in approximately 1500 casualties.
-The Road Safety Partnership maintains statistics on all personal injury road accident...
+The Road Safety Team maintains statistics on all personal injury road accident...